notalim/intermediate-statistics-ca-notes/notes.md

 When we want to test for a difference of two population means within the same test subjects, we can conduct a two sample paired t-test.

-> The difference between a paired t-test and unpaired t-test is that a paired t-test involves the same test subjects while the test subjects in an unpaired t-test are unrelated
+> The difference between a paired t-test and unpaired t-test is that a paired t-test involves the same test subjects while the test subjects in an unpaired t-test are unrelated.

 1. We first need our two samples `x` and `y`, the side of the test `side`, and the confidence level of the test `1 - alpha`
 2. We can use the R function `t.test(x, y, alternative = c("side"), paired = TRUE, conf.level = 1 - alpha`